Coder-RD/Java_Challenge/README.md

 ### 📚 Concepts Practiced

-- 🔠 Anagram Checking
-- 🔤 String Handling
+- 🔤 String Tokenization
+- ✂️ String Splitting
+- 🧩 `String.split()` Method
+- 🔍 Regular Expressions
-- 🔍 Character Comparison
+- 🔠 Alphabetic Character Filtering
-- 📊 Character Frequency
+- 📊 Token Counting
-- 🔄 String Manipulation
+- 📝 String Processing
-- 🔡 Case-Insensitive Comparison
-- 🧩 Character Arrays
 - 🧠 Logical Thinking
 - 💻 Problem Solving

 ### 📂 Files Added

-    Day-18/
+    Day-19/
     │
-    ├── Java Anagrams.java
+    ├── Java String Tokens.java
-    └── Screenshot (222).png
+    └── Screenshot (224).png

 ### 💡 Key Concept

-Two strings are called **anagrams** if they contain the same characters with the same frequency, regardless of their order.

-For example:

-    Listen
-    Silent

-Both strings contain the same characters, so they are anagrams.

-The solution checks the characters of both strings and determines whether they contain the same set of characters with the same frequency.
+The **Java String Tokens** challenge requires splitting a given string into tokens.

+A token is defined as one or more consecutive English alphabetic letters.

+The `String.split()` method can be used with a regular expression to separate the input string into individual tokens.

+The program first determines the total number of tokens and then prints each token on a new line in the same order as it appears in the input.

+### 🔑 Java Concept Used

+    String[] tokens = s.split("[^A-Za-z]+");

+The regular expression separates the string whenever one or more non-alphabetic characters are encountered.

+This allows the program to extract only the required alphabetic tokens from the input string.

 ### ✅ Status